 Whither Pearl Jam?
-The last band still standing together from the ’90s breakthrough Seattle scene is certainly at a crossroads of sorts.
+The last band still standing together from the ’90s breakthrough Seattle scene is certainly at a crossroads of sorts, what with declining album sales and the recent announcement of their parting ways with Epic, having fulfilled their obligation to the major label.
 But wither Pearl Jam?
 Hardly.
 Never has a band sounded more determined to forge ahead, gathering strength from, and in return rewarding, its gathered ardent faithful (yes, they remain quite the live draw).

 Group chose to ease into this particular evening’s set list — their repertoire refreshingly still revolves and evolves from night to night — with the slow and sexy “Of the Girl.”
 The 26-song assortment was nearly evenly split from six of their seven studio albums, with nothing, peculiarly, from ’96’s underrated “No Code.”